FOREX-Dollar drops broadly after weaker-than-forecast jobs data

 "The U.S. economy remains on a shaky foundation in terms of both GDP and employment.
 Until the foundation is strengthened, the Fed will be forced to continue its easing bias."

+On the week, the dollar was on track for a gain of about 0.6 percent against the yen, while the euro was little changed against the dollar.

+The government also cut its previous estimates for hiring in May and June.
+While gains in employment fuelled some of the decline in the jobless rate, the labor force also shrank during the month.

-The July jobs report was in contract to Thursday's data on jobless claims and manufacturing data that showed the world's largest economy was recovering steadily.
-The robust data had pushed U.S. yields higher and widened the gap over German, British and Japanese bonds, and buoyed the dollar.
+The jobs report came a day after weekly jobless claims and manufacturing data showed the world's largest economy was recovering steadily.
+The robust data had pushed U.S. yields higher and widened the gap over German, British and Japanese bonds and buoyed the dollar.

-On Friday, St. Louis Fed President James Bullard said he believed the U.S. central bank should be careful about basing its decisions on forecasts and that policymakers should wait to see more data before deciding to taper bond purchases.
+On Friday, St. Louis Fed President James Bullard said he believed the Fed should be careful about basing its decisions on forecasts and that policymakers should wait to see more data before deciding to taper bond purchases.

-Bullard told reporters that the drop in the U.S. unemployment rate takes the nation closer to a 7 percent threshold outlined by Fed Chairman Ben Bernanke as the point around which the central bank would likely end bond purchases.

 Traders of short-term U.S. interest-rate futures boosted bets that the Fed will wait until 2015 before raising short-term borrowing costs after the jobs data.